cftang9/PQD/README.md

 ## Part 2: To reproduce the simulation results:

 ### 2.1 Table 1 in Section 3 of the manuscript:
-To reproduce Table 1 which involves four classic copulas: Clayton, Frank, Gumbel, and Gaussian, simply run this R program:
+To reproduce Table 1, which involves four classic copulas: Clayton, Frank, Gumbel, and Gaussian, simply run this R program:
 [Clayton Frank Gumbel and Gaussian n=100.R](https://raw.githubusercontent.com/cftang9/PQD/master/Restricted%20t%20FGM%20and%20CA%20n%3D100.R).
-But one must note that, because the number of replications is 10,000, this program will take a long time to finish.
+But be aware of that, because the number of replications is 10,000, this program will take a long time to finish.
 As stated in our manuscript, our calcuation of Table 1 took approximately 73 minutes on a computer with a 3.1GHz processor and 16GB of memory.

 Table 1 considered n=100.
 We also included the same table but with n=50 and 200 in the supplementary materials.
 To reproduce those two tables.
 Please run [Clayton Frank Gumbel and Gaussian n=50.R](https://raw.githubusercontent.com/cftang9/PQD/master/Restricted%20t%20FGM%20and%20CA%20n%3D50.R) and